Plastering & Stopping

 Auckland & Northland Plasterers Focused on Finish Quality

 Holfix provides local plastering and GIB stopping services, working on residential and light commercial projects.
-Known for attention to detail and consistent workmanship, we deliver finishes that ensure nothings shows through and built to last.
+Known for attention to detail and consistent workmanship, we deliver finishes that ensure nothing shows through and built to last.
 Let us help you move your plastering project forward with confidence.

 • "Outstanding, would highly recommend.
 Trustworthy, professional and totally reliable.
 Excellent communication and top quality job."